Why Your MSP Should Have a Shared Responsibility Model (SRM) in the Face of Impending Regulations [+ Expert Tips and Examples]

 The DoD recently shared that “small businesses make up 99.9 percent of all U.S. businesses as well as 73 percent of companies in the defense industrial base, and last year small businesses were awarded over 25 percent of all DoD prime contracts."
 [1] Knowing that those small businesses are largely dependent on MSPs for their IT and cybersecurity needs, it is easy to make the connection that we as MSPs are critical to the small business economy.

-All of this comes together now in a patchwork of requirements that the Department of Defense (DoD) has pointed to as the first wave of MSP regulation that I believe will lead to mass regulation of all IT and cybersecurity MSPs in all industries over the next few years.
+All of this comes together now in a patchwork of requirements that the Department of Defense (DoD) has pointed to as the first wave of CMMC regulation to include the role of the ESP, which I believe will set the bar for IT and cybersecurity MSPs in all industries over the next few years.

 Shared Responsibility Model: The Way Forward for MSPs and the DIB

-With the CMMC final rule imminent (late 2024 or early 2025), every Managed Services Provider (MSP) that serves the Defense Industrial Base (DIB) is faced with some tough decisions.
-To 'play ball' in the DIB, MSPs will need to get CMMC certified at the same level their clients will be.
+With the CMMC final rule now finalized and expected to be published by Dec 16, 2024, every Managed Services Provider (MSP) that serves the Defense Industrial Base (DIB) is faced with some tough decisions.
+To 'play ball' in the DIB, MSPs will need to decide if they will get CMMC certified at the same level their clients will be, or participate in every client’s CMMC Level 2 assessment to provide evidence of the capabilities they provide specifically for that client.

 Let's review what the Shared Responsibility Model means and how it will be leveraged in the context of the Cybersecurity Maturity Model Certification (CMMC) and the MSPs whose customers in the Defense Industrial Base (DIB) will require this assessment as part of their DoD contract award.